jamebluntcc/jamebluntcc/README.md

 - 👋 Hi, I’m @jamebluntcc
 - 👀 I’m interested in python, golang, rust
-- 🌱 I’m currently learning golang
+- 🌱 I’m currently learning rust

 <!---
 jamebluntcc/jamebluntcc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.